 Today we will talk about data management in finance.
-Nowadays, a lot of concerns in business environment are focused around data.
-There are several drivers for that, such as regulations (e.g. GDPR), the growing amount of data, new technologies in data processing and analysis etc. Many companies recognize data as an asset that has to be managed accordingly.
-The questions remains: who is accountable for managing data within your company?
+Nowadays, a lot of concerns in the business environment are focused on data.
+There are several drivers for that, such as regulations (e.g., GDPR), the growing amount of data, new technologies in data processing and analysis, etc. Many companies recognize data as an asset that has to be managed accordingly.
+The question remains: who is accountable for managing data within your company?

 The reason why I have chosen the topic was a remark of a CFO of a leading international company (I’d rather not mention the name).
-He said that one of serious obstacles to implement artificial intelligence in business planning was lack of data management, including governance, data integration, and data quality.
-My first thought was: “Bingo!!!
-The core areas of data management were mentioned by a finance person!”.
-I was also surprised, as finance professionals are main users of data and key stakeholders for data management but nevertheless are not very actively involved in the implementation of data management within their companies.
+He said that one of the serious obstacles to implementing artificial intelligence in business planning was the lack of data management, including governance, data integration, and data quality.
+My first thought was: “Bingo!!! a finance person mentioned the core areas of data management!”.
+I was also surprised, as finance professionals are main users of data and key stakeholders for data management but are not very actively involved in implementing data management within their companies.

 So, if you are a finance professional, what are the main data-related obstacles, and what actions could you take to overcome them?

 Understanding the essence of data management

 Everybody in the company deals with data daily.
 You might have several key questions about your data:

 - Where do your data come from, and where does it go?

 - Who do you need to collaborate with to get quick wins?